 You must know what a mulligan is if you want to play golf.
 Can you imagine walking into a cinema theatre and not knowing what popcorn is?
 Not knowing Mulligan would be like that if you are unaware of the term mulligan, hop right on the train because we’re taking you precisely to your location.

-So what is Mulligan?
 Well, Mulligan is a second chance to act.
-Like if you happened to mess up your first action due to a blunder or a stroke of bad luck, you can get an opportunity to take that action again.
+If you happened to mess up your first action due to a blunder or a stroke of bad luck, you could get an opportunity to take that action again.
 But, to do that, you have to follow some steps and regulations that I will explain later.
 The formal rules of golf don’t allow a second stroke whatsoever, but you can get a chance to repeat your action by using Mulligan.

-A mulligan in golf is a stroke that is replayed for the previous one.
+A mulligan in golf is a replayed stroke for the previous one.
 And this is without any penalty.
 By applying a mulligan, you get to re-do the last strike as if the previous strike never occurred in reality.

 Using Mulligan can be very fun in golf games.
 Mulligan increases the game’s speed, and you won’t have to worry about finding the lost ball again and again, which makes the golf game even quicker and more exciting.
 You don’t want to waste your time arranging everything for the game.
 You want to play the game.
 And using Mulligan helps you keep the game from getting boring and dull.
 Using Mulligan decreases your frustration while playing golf, and you can quickly reach over your last bad shot.